-A 30% withholding tax may be imposed on certain payments to non-United States financial institutions that fail to comply with information reporting requirements or certification requirements in respect of their direct and indirect United States shareholders and/or United States accountholders.
-To avoid becoming subject to the 30% withholding tax on payments to them, non-United States financial institutions may be required to report information to the Internal Revenue Service regarding the holders of the notes and, in the case of holders who (i) fail to provide the relevant information, (ii) are non-United States financial institutions who have not agreed to comply with these information reporting requirements, or (iii) hold notes directly or indirectly through such a non-compliant non-United States financial institution, withhold on a portion of payments under the notes.
-Such withholding would not apply to payments on the notes made before January 1, 2017.
-In addition, these requirements would not apply to notes issued before the later of (i) July 1, 2014 and (ii) the date that is six months after the date on which final regulations implementing "foreign passthru payment" withholding are enacted.
+Certain non-U.S. financial institutions must comply with information reporting requirements or certification requirements in respect of their direct and indirect United States shareholders and/or United States accountholders to avoid becoming subject to withholding on certain payments.
+Non-United States financial institutions may accordingly be required to report information to the Internal Revenue Service regarding the holders of notes and to withhold on a portion of payments under the notes to certain holders that fail to comply with the relevant information reporting requirements (or hold notes directly or indirectly through certain non-compliant intermediaries).
+However, such withholding would generally not apply to payments made before January 1, 2019, unless such payments are characterized from sources within the United States.
+Moreover, such withholding would generally only apply to notes issued at least six months after the date on which final regulations implementing such rule are enacted.
 Holders are urged to consult their tax advisors and any banks or brokers through which they will hold notes as to the consequences (if any) of these rules to them.